-New Brunswick section of Canada Historic Places Register contains information on and images of heritage places (buildings and sites) in New Brunswick.
-Currently 1620 historic places are included.
+The New Brunswick section of the Canada Historic Places Register contains information on and images of heritage places (buildings and sites) in New Brunswick.
+Currently, 1620 historic places are included.
 However there are many historic places to be added and the process to research and designate them continues.

 To view a particular site or property click on the link above and in “Keyword” type the name of the city or community you are interested in for a list of historic places in that location.

 If you wish to check all New Brunswick historic places in the register, check all and all with images.
 Then click on the search tab and the entire 1620 can be viewed.

 If you need further assistance, contact Tourism, Heritage and Culture at (506) 453-3115